CocoaDebug/CocoaDebug/README.md

 - Display all app network http requests details, including SDKs and image preview.
 - Display app device informations and app identity informations.
-- Preview and share sandbox files on device/simulator.
 - Display all app logs in different colors as you like.
-- App memory real-time monitoring.
 - Display app crash logs.
+- Preview and share sandbox files on device/simulator.

-And More, `DebugMan` support shake device/simulator to hide/show the black bubble.
+- Shake device/simulator to hide/show the black bubble.
+- App memory real-time monitoring displayed in the black bubble.
+- Long press the black bubble to show Apple's UIDebuggingInformationOverlay. (also available in iOS11)

 ## Requirements